-For students living at a distance, the MDiv has a hybrid option, which allows for up to 66% of the coursework of the entire program being online.
-As part of that coursework, students on the hybrid pathway will be able to complete their field education in ministry at sites outside the Greater Toronto Area while under the supervision of professors at their home colleges, who will help them to reflect on their field education experiences.
+For students living at a distance, the MDiv has a hybrid option, which allows for up to 66% of the coursework of the entire program to be online.
+As part of that coursework, students on the hybrid pathway can complete their field education in ministry at sites outside the Greater Toronto Area while under the supervision of professors at their home colleges, who will help them reflect on their field education experiences.

 Click here for admission requirements, application procedure and forms.